The meaning of straining is to make an unusually big effort.

 What should I do if I still feel tension even after relaxing?

-If you still experience strain, apply what can be called a “compensation principle.”
-This means doing the opposite of your usual effort patterns.
+If you still experience strain, apply the "Compensation Policy” This means doing the opposite of your usual effort patterns.
 For example, imagine a smaller, lighter sound for high notes or think of the tone moving gently downward.
 These mental shifts help release habitual tension and let the voice find balance.

 No longer a little mouse...